What other names is Zinc known by?

 - Iron-deficiency during pregnancy.
 Taking zinc by mouth does not seem to help improve iron levels in women taking iron and folic acid supplements.

 - Prostate cancer.
 Early research suggests that taking zinc along with other vitamins and minerals may prevent prostate cancer in some men.
-However, other research suggests that taking zinc can increase the risk of developing prostate cancer and increase the risk of dying from prostate cancer.
+However, other research shows that taking zinc can increase the risk of developing prostate cancer and increase the risk of dying from prostate cancer.

 - Red and irritated skin (psoriasis).
 Taking zinc by mouth does not seem to help treat psoriasis.